Tuesday's Scottish gossip

-Scottish gossip: Scotland v Ukraine, Celtic, Carter-Vickers, Rangers, Red Star Belgrade
+Scottish Gossip: Brown, Scotland v Ukraine, Celtic, Carter-Vickers, Rangers

 Last updated on .From the section Scottish